-The Eckley Miners’ Village Associates has openings for 3 open summer internship positions.
+The Eckley Miners’ Village Associates has openings for 3 interns per semester.

-Hours: Both full-time and part-time hours and days are available (schedule is flexible) and internship may extend beyond summer for interested students.
+Hours: Both full-time and part-time hours and days are available (schedule is flexible) and internship may extend beyond semester for interested students.

 Compensation: This is an unpaid internship at a state historic site working for a nonprofit friends group.
 Please note that many universities and colleges offer credits/units for internships.
 Furthermore, professional references can be provided for individuals who successfully complete their internship.